-The unit energizes the boiler pump contacts (120V) when it receives a call for heat.
-Once the call for heat is satisfied, the pump will remain on for the defined pump overrun time.
+The unit energizes the appropriate pump contacts when it receives a call for heat or domestic hot water.
+Once the call for heat or DHW is satisfied, the pump will remain on for the defined pump overrun time.

-The contacts for the System and DHW pump are dry contacts.
-Appropriate voltage must be supplied to the system and DHW pumps or relay controlling the pumps for proper operation.
+Note - The contacts for the System and DHW pumps are dry contacts.
+Appropriate voltage must be supplied to the System and DHW pumps for proper operation.